 - 1. Identify the contacts with a customer - 2.
-Identify the performance obligations of the contract - 3.
+Identify the performance obligations of the relevant contracts - 3.
 Determine the transaction price - 4.
 Allocate the transaction price to the performance obligations in the contract - 5.
-Recognise revenue when or as the entity satisfies a performance obligation
+Recognise revenue when or as the entity satisfies a performance obligation.

-Per the requirements of AASB 15 revenue is recognized when performance obligations are satisfied, i.e. after a ship has used the PoHDA facilities to Berth and upon completion of their loading and unloading tasks.
+As per the requirements of AASB 15, revenue is recognized when performance obligations are satisfied, i.e. after a ship has used the PoHDA facilities to berth, and upon completion of its loading and unloading tasks.

-- All revenue is collectible within 30 days of invoice / performance of service obligation - Berthing Licenses are invoiced yearly in advance, payment is received 30 days from date of invoice, current practice is for revenue to be recognised monthly, unrecognised revenue is shown in the balance sheets a deferred income. - Rates are fixed based on contract or published tariffs, no discounts are offered for volume or early settlement. - PoHDA Services are not bundled. - There are implicit performance obligations i.e.: - PoHDA must ensure that the Berth is in good working order and fit for purpose when a ship arrives. - PoHDA must provide ongoing Port safety: - Implementation of OHS rules and procedures - Oversight of contractors/consultants on the site - Inductions, supervision of contractors - Regulation of port users - Compliance and development of Safety and Environmental Management Plan - Emergency Management - o PoHDA must provide ongoing Port safety: - Oversee security compliance of port users - Provide secure facilities in accordance with International Ship Port Security (ISPS) code - Manage port security response in respect to Maritime Security (MarSec) levels and MTOFS Act - Management of business response to security incidents - Provision of facilities for Customs and Biosecurity - Ongoing Environmental monitoring - PoHDA monitor tides, waves, wind, humidity and rainfall at different locations around the port.
+- All revenue is collectible within 30 days of invoice / performance of service obligation - Berthing Licenses are invoiced yearly in advance, payment is received 30 days from date of invoice, current practice is for revenue to be recognised monthly, unrecognised revenue is shown in the balance sheets as deferred income - Rates are fixed based on contract or published tariffs, no discounts are offered for volume or early settlement - PoHDA Services are not bundled - There are implicit performance obligations i.e.: - PoHDA must ensure that the berth is in good working order and fit for purpose when a ship arrives; - PoHDA must provide ongoing Port safety: - Implementation of OHS rules and procedures; - Oversight of contractors/consultants on the site; - Inductions, supervision of contractors; - Regulation of port users; - Compliance and development of Safety and Environmental Management Plan; and - o Emergency Management.
+PoHDA must provide ongoing Port safety and security: - Oversee security compliance of port users; - Provide secure facilities in accordance with International Ship Port Security (ISPS) code; - Manage port security response in respect to Maritime Security (MarSec) levels and MTOFS Act; - Management of business response to security incidents; and - Provision of facilities for Customs and Biosecurity.